 Inviting the legendary Keiran Kenderessy to the new EMILY GRANT studio (AKA the closet under the stairs), Em and Grant set to work recording the first part of their upcoming Trilogy!

-EMILY GRANT were incredibly proud to announce the release of their latest studio recording "TURNING AROUND" in the summer of 2015.
+EMILY GRANT were incredibly proud to announce the release of their next studio recording “TURNING AROUND”.

 To celebrate, they embarked on an incredible 3 month tour of New York and Europe.